jmuehlig/perf-cpp/docs/sampling.md

 sampler.trigger("cycles");
 ```

-## What can be recorded and how to access the data?
+## What can be Recorded and how to Access the Data?
 Before starting, the sampler need to be instructed what data should be recorded, for example:
 ```cpp
 sampler.values()